-The Q Labs will draw on these approaches, combining them with the improvement and health research that the Health Foundation and others have done on this area, and collaborate with the Q community to test new ideas and share learning.
+The Q Labs will combine these social innovation approaches with cutting-edge improvement research and collaborate with the Q community to test new ideas and share learning.

 The Labs aim to contribute to challenges that many people and organisations are grappling with, that will ultimately make a difference to patients and staff.

 The Q Lab is:

 - Unique: Part of the Q community, the Lab is a great opportunity to test new ideas directly with people working in health and care, and to quickly feedback and share learning.

 - Experimental: We know of no other Lab combining social innovation approaches with improvement expertise and is part of a growing and thriving community.

 - Exciting: If successful, the Lab approach offers an alternative way of understanding and solving complex health and care challenges.

 - Collaborative: Collaboration is at the heart of the Q Lab, working with people from across the UK and from a variety of disciplines.

 The labs story so far…

 2015: During the co-design for Q, the idea for ‘improvement labs’ emerged.